qiskit-community/adapt-aqc/README.md

 ### Specifying additional configuration

 For more advanced examples, please see `examples/advanced_mps_example.py` and `advanced_sv_example.py`.
-For a full overview of the different configuration options, on top of the documentation, see `docs/running_options_explained.md`.
+For a full overview of the different configuration options, in addition to the documentation, see `docs/running_options_explained.md`.

 ## Citing usage

 We respectfully ask any publication, project or whitepaper using ADAPT-AQC to cite the following
 work:

 [Jaderberg, B., Pennington, G., Marshall, K.V., Anderson, L.W., Agarwal, A., Lindoy, L.P., Rungger, I., Mensa, S. and Crain, J., 2025.
 Variational preparation of normal matrix product states on quantum computers. arXiv preprint arXiv:2503.09683](https://arxiv.org/abs/2503.09683)